poli0048/Flexible-Raster-Format/README.md

 FRF is developed and maintained by Bryan Poling at Sentek Systems, LLC.
 FRF is not a finished spec, although it is currently used by the Cheetah Structure from Motion software package (Sentek Systems, LLC) for representing stitched aerial imagery from multi-spectral cameras.

 # Using FRF
 The FRF library consists of a single C++ header file and a single (large) C++ source file.
 Just include the source file in your project and you are good to go.
 The only external dependency that FRF has is Eigen.
-FRF has been tested with GCC under Linux and with MSVCC under Windows.
+FRF has been tested with GCC under Linux and with MSVC under Windows.

 # License
 FRF is available under a permissive 3-clause BSD license.